DBeria/hackrf-student-sdr-lab/README.md

 Student SDR & satellite lab with HackRF One – open learning project.

-I am a student teaching myself software defined radio and satellite reception.
+I am a high school student in Georgia,teaching myself software defined radio and satellite reception.
 Using HackRF One and open source tools, I want to turn my learning process into something other beginners can reuse.
 This repo collects my notes, examples and tutorials step by step.